-In an interview with AP1 television, Gyawali said it would be morally wrong for Oli and “all of us” to be in the government if the lower house is reinstated.
+In the interview with AP1 television, Gyawali said it would be morally wrong for Oli and “all of us” to be in the government if the lower house is reinstated.
 Oli’s December 20 House dissolution move at that time was being heard by the Supreme Court.

 “Naturally, the prime minister won’t remain after that [reinstatement].
 He cannot be prime minister morally,” said Gyawali who appeared on the show with an iPad on his hand, all geared to respond to the interviewer.
 “Even we will lose our posts because we are part of the [dissolution] decision [taken] by the Cabinet.”

 Gyawali, a long-time CPN-UML leader, has always been known as an articulate person—a soft-spoken person who often puts his points across with arguments and facts.
 He has been also known as a person who maintains a friendly demeanour.